preco21/legacy/README.md

 > :beginner: A repository of my legacy non-git projects

-Just note that all those codes are pretty old and maybe outdated, may or may not work in some ways.
-Please be aware of it if you are going to reuse the code.
+Just note that all those codes are pretty old and may be outdated, so may or may not work anyhow.
+Please keep in mind that in case if you are going to reuse the code.

-When I were working on those project, I didn't think of internalization unlike these day.
-So you may find that the language used on the applications are all Korean which is my native langauge.
-I hope you can understand it with service like [Google Translate](https://translate.google.com/).
+Back in the day, when I was working on those projects, I didn't aware the importance of internationalization unlike now.
+So you may notice that the language used in the applications are all writen in Korean.
+I hope you can manage it properly with the service like [Google Translate](https://translate.google.com/) :joy:.

 ## Projects